gmllasacas/tuitter/README.md

 - Public, User page: Home logo or link at the top of every page.
 - Logged, User page: username at the top of every page.
 - Logged, User page: Log out link at the top of every page.

+## TODO
+- Change the ID for the username on the URL handle.
+- Unit and Feature tests
+- Optimize the views